 Andrew Cohen House

-Andrew Cohen House is a purpose built care home and received its first residents in 1993 but was officially opened by Her Royal Highness, Diana, Princess of Wales in May 1996.
-Andrew Cohen House, is located in a quiet cul de sac in the Birmingham suburb of Stirchley alongside sheltered housing at Silverstone Court and the Aubrey and Betty Lynes Centre.
+Andrew Cohen House is a purpose built care home and received its first residents in 1993 and was officially opened by Her Royal Highness, Diana, Princess of Wales in May 1996.
+Andrew Cohen House is located in a quiet cul de sac in the Birmingham suburb of Stirchley alongside sheltered housing at Silverstone Court and the Aubrey and Betty Lynes Centre.

-The Home meets the religious and cultural needs of the Jewish faith through its observance of the Sabbath, festivals and the provision of kosher food but it is happy to accept residents of other faiths or none.
-We understand that moving into a home can be difficult experience both for the person and their family, but we will do everything possible to ensure the change is a easy one.
+The home meets the religious and cultural needs of the Jewish faith through its observance of the Sabbath, festivals and the provision of kosher food.
+We are also happy to accept residents of other faiths or none.
+We understand that moving into a home can be a difficult experience both for the person and their family, so we do everything possible to ensure the change is an easy one.